nongdenchet/coder_snap/README.md

 - [x] User send friend request and wait for confirmation
 - [x] User can go to link "Friend requests" to confirm a friend request
 - [x] Add pagination
+- [x] If user follow link in email put not login, after login user will be automatically redirect to the link

 ## Video Walkthrough